ForgeRock/forgeops/helm/forgerock-metrics/README.md

 # How Alertmanager works
 Alertmanager is used to redirect specific alerts from Prometheus to configured receivers.
 To configure Alertmanager, there is an Alertmanager configuration section in ```etc/prometheus-values/kube-prometheus.yaml```.
-Details about how Alertmanager works can be found in the link at the top of the page.
+Details about how to configure Alertmanager can be found in the link at the top of the page.
 In summary:
 * global section defines attributes that apply to all alerts.
 * route section defines a tree topology of alert filters to direct particular alerts to a specific receiver.